 - 2 honey crisp apples peeled and sliced

 - 1 cup club soda

-Add 1 cup of club soda to the wine and fruit.
+- Add 1 cup of club soda and the hard cider to the wine and fruit.
 Pour wine into glasses.
 Garnish glass rims with cinnamon and sugar if you want to fancy it up a little.